argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

         maxIdleConnections: 30
         services:
         - url: http://httpbin.org
-          headers:
-          - name: some-header
-            value: '$some.argocd.secret.key'
           cluster:
             name: some-cluster
             server: https://some-cluster
 ```

-Note: There is no need to restart Argo CD Server after modifiying the
-`extension.config` entry in Argo CD configmap.
-Changes will be
+If a the configuration is changed, Argo CD Server will need to be
-automatically applied.
-A new proxy registry will be built making
-all new incoming extensions requests (`<argocd-host>/extensions/*`) to
-respect the new configuration.
+restarted as the proxy handlers are only registered once during the
+initialization of the server.

 Every configuration entry is explained below: